SemanticMediaWiki/SemanticCite/README.md

 }}
 ```

-Above shows an an example for a citation resource to be created by the `#scite` parser, more
+Above shows an example for a citation resource to be created by the `#scite` parser, more
 information about `#scite` can be found [here][docs-scite].

 ### In-text citation